-Delta’s bedding is Westin Heavenly branded and includes an oversized duvet, a high-quality blanket and down-alternative pillow.
+Delta’s bedding is Westin Heavenly branded and includes an oversized duvet, a high-quality blanket, and a down-alternative pillow.

-Delta’s also supplies noise-cancelling headphones are from Los Angeles-based sound and philanthropic company LSTN Sound Co. but these can’t be taken home with you.
+Delta’s also supplies noise-canceling headphones are from Los Angeles-based sound and philanthropic company LSTN Sound Co. but these can’t be taken home with you.

 Shortly after takeoff, a lunch was served.
 This is what I chose:

-Starter: Black Forest tuna with dill cream and pickled carrots.
+- Black Forest tuna with dill cream and pickled carrots

-Salad: summer tomato and fresh mozzarela salad with mixed greens.
+- Summer tomato and fresh mozzarella salad with mixed greens

-Main course: Flemish cod with lemon beurre blanc, parsley potatoes, and sautéed spinach.
+- Flemish cod with lemon beurre blanc, parsley potatoes, and sautéed spinach

-Dessert: vanilla ice cream sundae with your choice of sauces, nuts and whipped cream.
+- Vanilla ice cream sundae with your choice of sauces, nuts and whipped cream

 I had never heard before of Flemish cod (and I live in Flanders) nor did I know that tuna lived in the Black Forest.
 The food was, however, very tasty although not special.
 The meals were served on stylish tableware by the globally renowned design company Alessi.